Validators¶

 Used on: HANDOFF TO DEVELOPER (blocks the Planner from handing off without a written brief)

-What it checks: Reads brief.json from Validation.BriefPath (default .fuseraft/brief.json) and verifies it exists on disk with valid, complete content.
+What it checks: Reads brief.json from Validation.BriefPath (default .fuseraft/artifacts/brief.json) and verifies it exists on disk with valid, complete content.

-Passes if: brief.json exists, is valid JSON, and contains non-empty goal, files_to_change, and acceptance_criteria fields.
+Passes if: brief.json exists, is valid JSON, and contains non-empty goal, files_to_change, acceptance_criteria, and implementation fields.

 Fails with a specific error for each missing piece: